by Susan Flantzer © Unofficial Royalty 2020

 On the day of Catherine II’s accession to the throne, Captain Grigory Orlov was promoted to Major General, given the title of Acting Chamberlain, and received the Order of St. Alexander Nevsky and a sword richly decorated with diamonds.
 On October 3, 1762, the day of Catherine’s coronation, Major General Grigory Grigoryevich Orlov was promoted to Lieutenant General and appointed Catherine’s Adjutant General.
 In addition, Grigori and all his brothers and their descendants were given the title of Count of the Russian Empire.

-In 1765, Catherine purchased from Gatchina Manor, a small manor south of Saint Petersburg, and presented it to Grigory as gratitude for his role in the coup d’etat that brought Catherine to the throne.
+In 1765, Catherine purchased a small manor south of Saint Petersburg from Gatchina Manor and presented it to Grigory as gratitude for his role in the coup d’etat that brought Catherine to the throne.
 Catherine and Orlov commissioned a new palace to be designed by Antonio Rinaldi.
 Gatchina Palace was finally completed in 1781, almost 15 years after construction began, and Grigory died two years later in 1783.
-Catherine had taken a great liking to Gatchina Palace and so she bought it from Grigory’s heirs and presented it to her son Grand Duke Paul Petrovich, the future Emperor Paul I. Thereafter, Gatchina Palace remained popular with the Imperial Family.
+Catherine had taken a great liking to Gatchina Palace and bought it from Grigory’s heirs and presented it to her son Grand Duke Paul Petrovich, the future Emperor Paul I. Thereafter, Gatchina Palace remained popular with the Russian Imperial Family.

 Grigory never distinguished himself as a statesman but acted as a private adviser during the early years of Catherine’s reign.
-He was particularly interested in the question of improving the conditions of serfs and their partial emancipation.
-Meanwhile, Orlov’s enemies, led by Nikita Panin, a statesman and political mentor to Catherine, were attempting to break up the relationship between Orlov and Catherine.
+He was particularly interested in improving the conditions of serfs and their partial emancipation.
+Meanwhile, Orlov’s enemies, led by Nikita Panin, a statesman and political mentor to Catherine, attempted to break up the relationship between Orlov and Catherine.
 They informed Catherine that Grigory had been unfaithful to her.
 A handsome young officer, Alexander Vasilchikov, was installed as Catherine’s new lover and Grigory was made to leave the court.

-In an attempt to restore himself to Catherine’s affections, Grigory decided to present her with one of the greatest diamonds of the world, known ever since as the Orlov Diamond.
-Catherine accepted the magnificent diamond and had it encrusted into the Imperial Sceptre of Russian.
+In an attempt to restore himself to Catherine’s affections, Grigory presented her with one of the greatest diamonds in the world, known ever since as the Orlov Diamond.
+Catherine accepted the magnificent diamond and had it encrusted into the Imperial Sceptre of Russia.
 However, when Grigory returned to court and went, without permission, to his Marble Palace in Saint Petersburg, Orlov found another favorite, the younger Grigory Potemkin, had replaced him.
 Lacking a role at court, Grigori went to Switzerland for several years.
 In 1777, at the age of 43, Grigory married his 18-year-old second cousin Catherine Zinovyeva but they had no children.
 His young wife died of tuberculosis in 1781, at the age of 23, in Lausanne, Switzerland where she was buried.

 Count Grigory Grigoryevich Orlov died at Neskuchnoe, his estate near Moscow, on April 24, 1783, at the age of 48.
 He was buried at the Orthodox Church of St. George Monastery (link in French) in Velikiy Novgorod, Russia.
 Grigory’s immense fortune was left to his son with Catherine, Count Alexei Grigoryevich Bobrinsky, who had been created a Count by his half-brother Emperor Paul I.